 New and exciting collaboration with Cristina Celestino.
-His work is based on observation and research, in projects he skilfully combines tradition and contemporaneity, develops creative solutions and plays freely with ideas.
-With Kundalini he created two projects, the first in a suspended version and the second declined in floor and suspension.
-The floral world and nature have been the main source of inspiration, their mysterious beauty has guided Cristina in the realization of these lamps.
+His work is based on observation and research, in projects he skillfully combines tradition and modernity, develops creative solutions and plays freely with ideas.
+With Kundalini he created two projects, the first in a suspended version and the second in a floor and suspension version.
+The floral world and nature were the main source of inspiration, their mysterious beauty guided Cristina in the creation of these lamps.

 The partnership with the French designer is further consolidated Noé Duchaufour Lawrance.
 His approach to design is the union of instinct and sensitivity, combined with the desire to create objects that last over time.
 This year with Kundalini he proposes a project in which each module has a different function by integrating light and nature in an unusual vertical garden.
 News also for the Lannà family of lamps, which is also available with a black finish.

 The enduring partnership with the designers has also been confirmed Alberto Saggia and Valerio Sommella, based on the shared vision of the creative path to be undertaken.
 The Kushi family of lamps is expanding with three new versions: floor, table and suspension.
 The Nami lamp, a novelty of the last edition, will also be proposed in the black finish.

 New project for Kundalini with MrSmith Studio.
 Curiosity, elegance and meaning are the most important features of his design process.
 From these elements comes a table lamp that combines tradition and modernity.
 The result is the reinterpretation, with the contemporary vision, of a classic lamp shade.